top of page

 5. Risk of Impairment

 Intangible assets are susceptible to impairment losses, which occur when the market value of an asset declines significantly below its book value.
-Tax amortization does not account for sudden changes in an asset’s value, such as those due to technological advancements, changes in consumer preferences, or regulatory changes.
-If an asset becomes impaired, a business may continue to amortize an amount that no longer reflects its true economic benefit, leading to distorted financial statements.
+Tax amortisation does not account for sudden changes in an asset’s value, such as those due to technological advancements, changes in consumer preferences, or regulatory changes.
+If an asset becomes impaired, a business may continue to amortise an amount that no longer reflects its true economic benefit, leading to distorted financial statements.

 6. Impact on Profitability Metrics

-Amortization expenses can significantly impact reported earnings, especially in the years immediately following the acquisition of substantial intangible assets.
+Amortisation expenses can significantly impact reported earnings, especially in the years immediately following the acquisition of substantial intangible assets.
 This can affect key profitability metrics such as earnings before interest and taxes (EBIT) and net income, potentially misleading investors and other stakeholders about the company's operational efficiency and profitability.

 7. Tax Regulation Risks